Ragtime (film): Music

+Marketing

+To appeal to black audiences, Paramount Pictures launched a second print advertising campaign.
+The poster featured actors Howard E. Rollins, Moses Gunn, Debbie Allen, and James Cagney, accompanied by the statement: "A black man said 'Respect me or kill me!'
+They took away Coalhouse's wife, child, and pride.
+He made them pay in a way America will never forget.
+It was a tough time... it was Ragtime."

 Reception

-The film holds an aggregated score of 83% from Rotten Tomatoes, based on 18 reviews, and a 57/100 from Metacritic, indicating mixed or average reviews.
-Roger Ebert gave the film three-and-a-half out of four stars, writing that "'Ragtime' is a loving, beautifully mounted, graceful film that creates its characters with great clarity.
+The film holds an aggregated score of 84% from Rotten Tomatoes, based on 19 reviews, and a 57/100 from Metacritic, indicating mixed or average reviews.
+Gene Siskel chose it as the best film of 1981.
+Roger Ebert gave it three-and-a-half out of four stars, writing that "'Ragtime' is a loving, beautifully mounted, graceful film that creates its characters with great clarity.
 We understand where everyone stands, and most of the time we even know why."
 Vincent Canby gave the film a more mixed review, praising the performances and cinematography but criticizing Forman's narrative choices that created an unclear sense of time and prioritized certain storylines at the cost of others: "[Ragtime] is sorrowful, funny and beautiful.
 It is also, finally, very unsatisfactory."
 Christopher Null gave the film a negative review, calling it "a jumbled and largely uninteresting mess".
+It was nominated for eight Academy Awards, though it did not win any.

 Awards and honors

 Others

 The film is recognized by American Film Institute in these lists: